Home > HVAC > Mini Split Installation: What You Need to Know

 Placement is everything when it comes to mini-splits.
 You’ll have an outdoor condenser unit and one or more indoor air-handling units.
 You should have a good idea of where you’d like the indoor units to go.
 They are typically mounted high on a wall and need adequate clearance for airflow.
 Your contractor will also need to find a suitable spot for the outdoor unit, which should be on a flat, stable surface away from windows and high-traffic areas.
 The distance between the indoor and outdoor units also matters, as it affects the length of the refrigerant lines needed.
 Thinking about this ahead of time helps your installer plan the most efficient and effective setup.

-Your Plan for a Single- or Multi-Zone System
+Are You Planning a Single- or Multi-Zone System?

 Are you looking to heat and cool a single space, like a new addition or a garage?
 Or do you want to create different temperature zones throughout your entire home?
 A single-zone system connects one indoor unit to one outdoor unit, perfect for a specific area.
 A multi-zone system allows you to connect multiple indoor units to a single outdoor condenser, giving you independent temperature control in different rooms.
 Because ductless mini-splits can be up to 40% more efficient than central systems, a multi-zone setup can lead to significant energy savings.
 Deciding which approach is right for you is a critical step in getting an accurate quote for your HVAC system.

-Questions to Ask When Getting a Mini Split Quote
+What to Ask Before Accepting a Mini Split Quote

 Once you have a few quotes in hand, your work isn’t quite done.
 The lowest price isn’t always the best value, and a quote is more than just a number.
 It’s a reflection of the company’s professionalism, thoroughness, and commitment to quality.
 Asking the right questions helps you look beyond the bottom line to understand exactly what you’re paying for.
 This is your opportunity to vet the contractor and ensure you’re partnering with a team that will support you long after the installation is complete.
 A trustworthy technician will be happy to provide clear, detailed answers that give you confidence in your decision.